|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Junkers during 1929 as G 31go Trimotor serial number J3010.
 This aircraft was one of four G 31 Trimotors purchased by Bulolo Gold Dredging Company (BGD) operated by Guinea Airways powered by three Pratt & Whitney A2 Hornet radial engines and converted into a freighter with an open cockpit and a large hatch on the top of the fuselage to load and unload cargo.

 On June 10, 1931 registered in Australia as VH-UOW.
 This aircraft had a black engine cowling with "Junkers" on the nose and "Guinea Airways" on both sides of the fuselage in black block letters.
 This aircraft was based at Lae Airfield and used to transport dredge parts, equipment and supplies to Wau Airfield and Bulolo Airfield to support the company's gold mining operations.

 October 5, 1934 took off from Lae Airfield piloted by Charles R. Gurney loaded with a massive 7,500 lb stator electric generator the heaviest and largest piece of cargo ever transported aboard an aircraft and sucessfully flown to Bulolo Airfield.
 This component was used for the Baiune powerplant.

-On January 21, 1942 this trimotor took off from Lae Airfield on a flight to Port Moresby and was on finals to land when Japanese aircraft attacked Lae and Bulolo and became the only surviving G 31 in New Guinea.
-Afterwards, it was flown to Australia.
+On January 21, 1942 took off from Lae Airfield on a flight to Port Moresby and was on finals to land when Japanese aircraft attacked Lae and Bulolo but survived undamaged.
+Afterwards flown to Australia.

-Note, some sources incorrectly note this aircraft as abandoned at Alexishafen or Bulolo
+Some sources incorrectly state this aircraft was abandoned at Alexishafen or Bulolo.

 Thanks to Bruce Hoy and Luke Ruffato for additional information